Guide

 Some 503A pharmacies, including Promise Pharmacy, hold licenses in multiple states allowing them to ship to patients and providers in those states.
 We currently serve 42 states.

-No. 503B outsourcing facilities can compound without individual patient prescriptions, which is why they can supply office stock and hospital inventories.
+No. 503B outsourcing facilities can compound without individual patient prescriptions under their FDA-registered framework.

 503B facilities face more stringent federal oversight (FDA inspections, cGMP requirements).
 503A pharmacies are primarily state-regulated but still must comply with USP standards and state pharmacy board requirements.

 Yes.
-Many practices use a 503A pharmacy for custom patient-specific formulations and a 503B facility for standardized office-stock medications.
+Practices may work with a 503A pharmacy for patient-specific compounded prescriptions and a 503B facility for needs that fall under the 503B regulatory framework.

 Under 503A, compounded semaglutide requires an individual patient prescription.
 Under 503B, it can be produced in bulk quantities.
 Both models are subject to FDA shortage designations for certain molecules.